 The Fishbone (aka Cause & Effect or Ishikawa) Diagram is a seemingly simple method of conducting structured brainstorming around the root cause of a process problem.
 So why is it so hard to get it right?
-We’ll walk through some classic ways to build a Fishbone Diagram, we’ll show you some of the common missteps and we’ll provide examples of what they look like when they’re properly executed.
+In this 1-hour introductory webinar we’ll walk through some classic ways to build a Fishbone Diagram, we’ll show you some of the common missteps and we’ll provide examples of what they look like when they’re properly executed.
 Join us for a guided tour of the Fishbone!

 Webinar Recording: How to Use a Fishbone Diagram